rachelandrew/cssgrid-ama/README.md

 **Please post a reduced test case that shows your problems**.
 Otherwise you are asking me to do that work for you.
 Remove everything that does not relate to the issue.

+See [this article by Lea Verou](https://www.smashingmagazine.com/2011/09/help-the-community-report-browser-bugs/) if you need to know what a reduced test case is.

 ## FAQ

 Some frequently asked questions.